story645/matplotlib/doc/devel/development_setup.rst

 Retrieve the latest version of the code
 =======================================

-Now that your fork of the repository lives under your GitHub username, you can retrieve the most recent version of the source code with one of the following commands (replace ``<your-username>`` with your GitHub username):
+Now that your fork (:octicon:`repo-forked`) of the repository lives under your GitHub username, you can retrieve the most recent version of the source code with one of the following commands (replace ``<your-username>`` with your GitHub username):